kwadjosarpong/Kwadjo-Sarpong-Aqua-Website/README.md

-# Kwadjo Sarpong Aqua Website
+# Kwadjo Sarpong Aquaponics Website

 This project showcases an interactive and educational website designed to highlight the concept of aquaponics and sustainable water systems.
 The website demonstrates a clean layout, multimedia integration, and responsive design principles using **HTML**, **CSS**, and **JavaScript**.